Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 ---

-## **AS OF THE ISLE v.1.4.0 release in November 2019** All ISLE endusers are asked to run this script following the criteria below in the `Do I need to run this script? section.`
+## **AS OF THE ISLE v.1.4.0 release in November 2019** All ISLE endusers are asked to run this script following the criteria below in the "Do I need to run this script? section."

 ---